Ashish-kumar7/Json-Grid-View/README.md

 		     </property>
 		  </configuration>

-		  Step 10.Additional Configuration:-
+		  Step 11: Additional Configuration:-

 		  Check if:

 		      C:\Hadoop\hadoop-2.9.1\etc\hadoop\slaves file is present,
-		      if that file not available create the file called slave and insert localhost.
+		      if that file not available create the file with name slave.txt and write localhost inside it.

 		  Note:
 		      One most common issue one can get is illegal character Exception.
-		      This occurs when someone has a space in the name of their PC.
+		      This generally occurs when someone has a space in the name of their PC.
-		      In this we need to open the hadoop-env.cmd and do the following changes.
+		      In this we need to open the hadoop-env.cmd file .

 		      File location:- C:\Hadoop\hadoop-2.9.1\etc\hadoop\hadoop-env.cmd
+			   Do the following changes.

-		      set HADOOP_IDENT_STRING="The name of your PC without Spacebar"
+		      set HADOOP_IDENT_STRING="The name of your PC without Spacebar" This removes the extra character and resolves the issue.

-		  Step 11.Node formatting
+		  Step 12: Node formatting

-		  To format the node, open the cmd and execute the below command:
+		  To format the node, open the cmd in administrative mode and execute the below command:

 		      --hadoop namenode -format

-		  Step 12.To enable the hadoop open the CMD as Administrator and type below command.
+		  Step 13: To start the hadoop open the CMD as Administrator and type below command.

 		      -- start-all.cmd

 		      It will open 4 new windows cmd terminals for 4 daemon processes, namely :
+		      --nodemanager
+		      --resourcemanager
 			  --namenode
 		      --datanode
-		      --nodemanager
-		      --resourcemanager

 		  -- To access Resource Manager go to http://localhost:8088 from your web browser.